How To Get Your Site Live Ready In 8 Easy Steps

 Once you have a few core pages ready to go, you should update your navigation to include them.
 You'll also want to exclude any pages you don't plan to use right away, which could include your blog, testimonials or agents' page.

-Most of REW's sites use HTML to code the navigation, while the new VR site utilizes a simple drag and drop system found under Content > Navigation > CMS Navigation..
+Most of REW's sites use HTML to code the navigation, while the new Vision site utilizes a simple drag and drop system found under Content > Navigation > CMS Navigation..

 Setup Guides: Editing Your Top Navigation (Help Center Guide)